Distributed-AI/PipeTransformer/doc/feature_list.md

 1. DPipe: a pytorch compatible pipe parallelism for large model like BERT, Vision Transformer.

-2. Pipe Load Balance: making the communication inside pipe evenly
+2. Pipe Load Balance: making the computation inside pipe evenly

 3. Elastic Pipelining: adding more pipes to increase parallelism when memory is released.